 The goal of this question is to ensure you get your security deposit back as well as evade additional charges when moving out.
 Most rental agreements have specific terms and conditions regarding modifications to the property space or apartment.
 By knowing your restrictions, you can decorate in a damage-free way.

 Depending on the area you're living in, rent increases can range from small to large increases.
 Normally, residents will see rent increases when renewal offers are given to residents.
-You'll typically have a few months to decide and calculate your budget or negotiate the increase.
+You'll typically have a few months to decide and calculate your budget or negotiate the rent price.
 Landlords may have different rent increase schedules, so asking before you're contractually obligated is a safe bet.

 Typically, residents receive mail and smaller packages in assigned mailboxes or at their doors.
 More recently, apartments are starting to install package lockers where residents can register a locker for packages.
 Asking this question helps you know if your packages are protected or the options you have for your mail delivery.